sm0815/poker/README.md

     * Con:
         * Within this project no need for multiple representation support (and unlikely in this scenario in general)
         * Complicates the code
         * Premature (architecture) optimisation, don't implement what you don't need

+## Running it

+* Clone this repository
+* Run 'mvn package' in your checkout
+* Enter the target directory: 'cd target'
+* Run the jar: 'java -jar poker-1.0-SNAPSHOT-jar-with-dependencies.jar'
+* Make sure you enter the string correctly, the parsing adheres strictly to the specified format